cicero78M/Cicero_Web/README.md

 ## Instagram Basic API

 The `/instagram-basic` page demonstrates using the official Instagram Basic Display API.
-Paste an access token in the form to load your profile and recent posts.
-Data is retrieved via `getInstagramBasicProfile` and `getInstagramBasicPosts` in `cicero-dashboard/utils/api.ts`.
+You can paste an access token manually or use the login helper at `/instagram-basic/login` to request a token via OAuth.
+Data is fetched via `getInstagramBasicProfile`, `getInstagramBasicPosts`, and `getInstagramBasicAccessToken` in `cicero-dashboard/utils/api.ts`.

 ## TikTok Post Analysis API